 For the most part, the CARD Act has resulted in better disclosure of fees and expiration terms than before, and choosing the best prepaid card these days is a much simpler task.
 As can be expected, however, there still are a number of issues which have come to light.

-The CFPB has targeted a few more issues of abuse that remain.
+The CFPB has previously noted a few more issues of abuse that remain.

 - Add-on products: Credit card issuers market various “add-on” products to card users, including debt protection, identity theft protection, credit score monitoring and other products supplementary to the actual extension of credit.
 The Bureau has found through its supervisory work that these products are frequently sold in a manner that harms consumers.